Ibn Batouta Stadium: History

-It was inaugurated on April 26, 2011.
+The inaugural match was played on 26 April 2011 between IR Tanger and Atlético Madrid B and it followed by a match between Raja CA and Atlético Madrid.
 On July 27, the stadium hosted the 2011 Trophée des champions, in which Marseille beat Lille 5–4.

+When Morocco hosted the 2011 African U-23 Championship the stadium hosted six matches in the Group stage and one in the Semi-finals.

-It was one of the confirmed host stadiums for the 2015 Africa Cup of Nations, which was to be hosted by Morocco until it was stripped of its hosting rights.
+The Stade Ibn Battuta was one of the confirmed host stadiums for the 2015 Africa Cup of Nations, which was to be hosted by Morocco until it was stripped of its hosting rights.

 The stadium hosted the 2017 Trophée des Champions for the second time on July 29, in which Paris Saint-Germain beat Monaco 2–1.

 When Morocco hosted the 2018 African Nations Championship the stadium hosted six matches in the Group stage and one in the Quarter-finals.